yetanotherzacotp/automated-obs-record-and-upload/README.md

 This WIP set of open-source scripts will run OBS, record your League of Legends games, and then automatically upload them to youtube.

+Note I've only tested this on Windows 10, I do not know how this will behave on other OSs.
+Also note if you're running through the executable that Windows will likely complain about an unknown executable, as I have not created a cert for this application nor is it likely I'll bother too.
+You can bypass the Windows prompt to continue running the executable.

 ## Requirements
  - OBS > 28.0.0
  - OBS Websocket enabled